roccov/Forecasting-SP500-Realised-Volatility/README.md

 The full analysis can be reproduced by executing the notebooks in the numerical order indicated by their folder names.

-All data can be downloaded automatically by running the code, except the Oxford–Man Institute Realized Volatility Indices, which were downloaded manually due to access restrictions.
+All data can be downloaded automatically by running the code, except the Oxford–Man Institute Realized Volatility Indices, downloaded manually due to access restrictions and available in the 08_Data folder.